Our courses are designed to help you to fully participate in health and safety at the workplace so you can prevent injury, illness, disease and death.

 Request a in-house Course: Preliminary request (no obligation)

-Supervisor OH&S Responsibilities Part 2 (by request only)
+Supervisor OH&S Responsibilities Part 2

 - Understand the supervisor’s role in interpreting OH&S legislation, specific to regulation, policy and guidelines.